aoliverg/ReSiPC/README.md

                         The output Excel file.
   -p PATTERNSFILE, --patterns PATTERNSFILE
                         The text file containing the patterns.
+  -m, --marksource      Mark in bold the matches in source text (result is tokenized).
+  -c, --ignorecase      Ignore case in matching regular expressions.
+  -s SOURCECOLUMN, --source SOURCECOLUMN
+                        The column storing the source text (0 is first).
+Default 0.
+  -t TAGGEDCOLUMN, --tagged TAGGEDCOLUMN
+                        The column storing the tagged (0 is first).
+Default 1 -n NOMATCHESFILE, --nomatches NOMATCHESFILE
+                        A tsv file to store the lines not matching any pattern.
 ```

 So if we have the tagged corpus corpus-tagged-eng-spa.txt and a pattern file patterns.txt that contain the pattern, as for example: